Guggenheim family: History

-Following World War I, they sold their global mining interests and later purchased nitrate mines in Chile.
+Following World War I, it sold its global mining interests and later purchased nitrate mines in Chile.
 Subsequently, the family largely withdrew from direct involvement in running businesses.
 Family members became known for their philanthropy in diverse areas such as modern art, aviation, and medicine.
-They donated funds to develop Guggenheim Museums, the Guggenheim Aeronautical Laboratory, and the Guggenheim Pavilion at Mount Sinai Medical Center, designed by I. M. Pei in New York City.
+They donated funds to develop Guggenheim Museums, the Guggenheim Aeronautical Laboratory, and the Guggenheim Pavilion at Mount Sinai Medical Center in Manhattan, designed by I. M. Pei.

 Current interests

-Guggenheim Partners today manages over $200 billion in assets.
+Peter Lawson-Johnston, a British Guggenheim descendant, founded Guggenheim Partners which today (2025) manages over $345 billion in assets.
 Another family vehicle, Guggenheim Investment Advisors, oversees about $50 billion in assets.

 Family tree

 Meyer Guggenheim (1828–1905) married Barbara Meyer, of German Jewish descent, in 1852.
 They met in the United States.
-They had eleven children together, including eight sons, five of whom were active in the family businesses: Isaac, Daniel, Maurice "Murry", Solomon Robert, and (John) Simon Guggenheim.
-Sons Benjamin, Robert and William pursued other careers.
-The daughters were Jeanette, Rose and Cora.
+They had 11 children together, including eight sons, five of whom were active in the family businesses: Isaac, Daniel, Maurice ("Murry"), Solomon Robert, and (John) Simon Guggenheim.
+Sons Benjamin, Robert, and William pursued other careers.
+The daughters were Jeanette, Rose, and Cora.
 Meyer's 11 children, their spouses, and notable descendants are shown below: